-- Implementing the environmental projects at Alfa fuel stations according to the Five Year Plan adopted by Kuwait National Petroleum Company (KNPC). - The renovation, development, and re-building of Farwanya fuel station no. 81, Sabah Al-Salem fuel station no. 66.
-In addition to, increasing the number of fuel dispensers in the renovated islands for various products, and adding an automatic carwash station, a Quick Service Area, and a Convenience Store. - Implementing the safety, health, environmental and quality requirements to all contractors and investors - Training all fuel operating employees on the new RFID system (ALFA Pay) - Maintaining 100% of Kuwaiti labor recruitment in the fuel stations in 2020 - Reducing employee turnover and seeking to support and quality the company's employees. - Maximizing production efficiency through planning the Company's human resources needs in terms of quantity and quality by the use of modern scientific methods in general and statistical and arithmetic means in particular. - Supporting and training the Kuwaiti cadres, as well as implementing the training plan adopted by the Public Authority of Manpower and KFAS - Enhance coordination among all the company departments to follow up the development and improvement of the fuel and car wash stations - Develop an advanced inventory system for the assets of the company in order to complete the Company's audit procedures and fulfill the regulatory requirements of the Capital Markets Authority
+- Implementing the environmental project at Jaber Al-Ali fuel stations No. 84 according to the Five-Year Plan adopted by Kuwait National Petroleum Company (KNPC). - The renovation, development, and re-building of Farwanya fuel station no. 80, Mina Abdullah fuel station no. 43.
+In addition to, increasing the number of fuel dispensers in the renovated islands for various products, and adding an automatic carwash station, a Quick Service Area, and a Convenience Store. - Adding a Convenience Store at Rabiya fuel station no. 91. - Implementing the safety, health, environmental and quality requirements to all contractors and investors. - Implementing preventive health restrictions to face of the Covid-19 pandemic. - Maintaining 100% of Kuwaiti labor recruitment in the fuel stations in 2021. - Reducing employee turnover and seeking to support and quality the company's employees. - Maximizing production efficiency through planning the Company's human resources needs in terms of quantity and quality using modern scientific methods in general and statistical and arithmetic means - Supporting and training the Kuwaiti cadres, as well as implementing the training plan adopted by the Public Authority of Manpower and KFAS. - Update all the state property contracts for all Alfa fuel stations owned by Soor Fuel Marketing Company and signed with the Ministry of Finance. - Enhance coordination among all the company departments to follow up the development and improvement of the fuel and car wash stations. - Develop an advanced inventory system for the assets of the company in order to complete the Company's audit procedures and fulfill the regulatory requirements of the Capital Markets Authority.